Risho92/rufus/README.md

 Challenge: Every site organizes content differently
 Solution: Flexible content extraction that adapts to different page layouts

+#### Dynamic Child Link Construction

+Challenge: Links to sub pages are dynamically constructed using Javascript
+Solution: requests_html module is used to extract the sub page links

 API Design Considerations
 The API is designed for simplicity while allowing advanced configuration: